seanreed1111/sql-recipes/recipes.md

 You can tweak the FULL OUTER JOIN to produce only the mismatched records as follows:
 SELECT employee_id, last_name, first_name, department_id, department_name FROM employee
-full outer join departments using(department_id) WHERE employee_id is null or department_name is null ;
+full outer join departments using(department_id) WHERE employee_id IS NULL or department_name IS NULL ;
 ---